wipkanban/wipkanban/CONTRIBUTING.md

 4. If you've fixed a bug or added code that should be tested, add tests!
 5. Ensure the test suite passes (`yarn test`).
 6. Format your code with [prettier](https://github.com/prettier/prettier) (`yarn run prettier`).
-7. Make sure your code lints (`yarn run lint`).
-8. If you haven't already, agrree the CLA.
+7. If you haven't already, agrree the CLA.

 ### Contributor License Agreement (CLA)